goreleaser/goreleaser/README.md

 ### Homebrew

-To push a basic formulae a homebrew tap repo, just add a `brew` section:
+Add a `brew` section to push a formulae to a Homebrew tab repository:

 ```yaml
 repo: user/repo